 This homemade maple pecan granola is great to keep on hand for easy breakfasts, delicious snacking, or fancy yogurt parfaits if you’re entertaining for Sunday brunch.
 It can be made ahead and stored in the freezer so it’s always ready.

 Some things are just so much better than the sum of their parts.
 This granola is so simple and so healthy, but so addictively tasty.
 This is definitely one of those recipes that makes you feel so accomplished even though it’s so easy to throw together.
-Kind of like my Sunday Morning Cinnamon Rolls, but actually even easier.
+Kind of like my beloved Vegan Cinnamon Rolls, but actually even easier.
 I made this ahead of time for us to have with DIY yogurt parfaits for Mother’s Day brunch and it was so fun.
 Kind of like the breakfast version of a make-your-own sundae bar. 🙂 Here’s how to make homemade maple pecan granola!

 Ingredients Needed for the Superfood Maple Pecan Granola